apollographql/apollo-client/react-docs/source/api.md

 `)(TodoApp);
 ```

-You may also be interested in using the `graphql` function as a [decorator][] on your React class component.
+Alternatively, you can also use the `graphql` function as a [decorator][] on your React class component.

 [decorator]: https://github.com/wycats/javascript-decorators